davidmintz/court-interpreters-office/docs/documentation/setup.md

 name : setup
 ---

-# setting up the application server
+# setting up the server

 These are the requirements for running InterpretersOffice.
+Some of these instructions may change in the future and I will do my utmost to keep this document up to date.
+But there may be some minor discrepancies.
+The intention is make installation easier than what is described below, with less manual setup involved.
+And of course, if you already have your web and database servers installed, there is less to do.
+These instructions assume a server with a Linux OS and little else.

 ### <span id="web-server">web server: *Apache or Nginx*</span>